eclipse-tractusx/portal-backend/src/framework/README.md

 ```

 When linking a NuGet package in this manner, the referencing package will use the current version of the linked package.
 For example, if the current version of the package `Framework.ErrorHandling.Library` is 1.1.0 and you reference it in `Framework.ErrorHandling.Library.Web` using the example above, `Framework.ErrorHandling.Library.Web` will reference this specific version when building the NuGet package.

+## Build

+Please make sure to update the version as soon as a package was updated with the [update_framework_versions](./../../scripts/update_framework_versions.sh) script.